…or sculpturing is not that bad for health ;P

 Badges and plastics

-Due to its age, paint from a badge chipped off during removal so I had to fix it.
+Due to its age, paint from a badge was chipped off during removal so I had to fix it.
 I’ve used a standard black marker to cover all these tiny spots.
-Later, I’ve removed old glue from the rubber base and applied fresh double-sided adhesive tape on both rubber and badge.
+Later, I removed old glue from the rubber base and applied fresh double-sided adhesive tape on both the rubber and badge.

-Obviously, all keycaps had to be clean.
+All keycaps had to be clean.
 This time, I had to remove every single keycap and clean it individually.
-It took a while to get it done properly 🙂
+It took a while to get it done properly but was mandatory.

 Don’t ask me why so late but this is the moment when I’ve realized there is a major failure :/